shivendra-somr/EduOnGo/README.md

 ## Contributing

-Contributions to the Online Learning Management System project are welcome!
+Contributions to the EduOnGo project are welcome!
 If you have any suggestions, improvements, or find issues, please feel free to open an issue or submit a pull request.

 ## License